 Yep.
 Since eggs and milk are included it needs to be refrigerated or eaten within 4 hours of pulling it out of the oven.

 You can but I don’t recommend it.
 It throws the texture off.
 If you must then simmer whole milk until it’s reduced by half.
 If you can’t do that use part milk and part cream.
 AND if you can’t do that just use milk – because you have to try this pie!
+NOTE: ANY substitutions will create a slightly different result – the pie may be less firm, for example.

 You May Also Need…